transdigiware/blockchain/howto/ibp-console-identities.md

 - Under the **Certificate Authorities** dropdown, select **Root Certificate Authority**.
 - Enter the user's **Enroll secret**.
-- (Optional) Enter the `Subject Alternative Names` in the **CSR Hostname** field.
-Here you can specify the host names or custom domain name where the certificate is valid.
+- (Optional) In the **CSR Hostname** field, enter the `Subject Alternative Names (SAN)` to embed in the generated certificate.
+Specify the host names or custom domain name where the certificate is valid.
 You can specify a comma separated list of hosts as well as include a wildcard in the domain.
 For example, `'host1, host2, *.example.com`.
+If you leave it blank, the SAN inside the generated certificate is empty.
 - On the next step, the generated keys are displayed.
   - The signing certificate is displayed in the **Certificate** field.
 This certificate is also referred to as your enrollment certificate, signing certificate, or signCert.
   - You can find the corresponding private key in the **Private Key** field.
 Again, you need to export the private key to your local system for use with a client application created with the VS Code extension.